AdobeDocs/id-service.en/help/introduction/overview.md

 ## Feature Summary

-To sum up, the Experience Cloud Identity Service:
+In summary, the Experience Cloud Identity Service helps:

-* Creates a common key or ID which can be used to link profiles and identities.
-* Uniquely identifies a device across multiple solutions.
+* Uniquely identifies a visitor on a device across multiple applications.
 * Sets a first-party cookie in customer's domain to ensure tracking on same domain.
 See the document on [cookies and Experience Cloud Identity Service](./cookies.md) for more information.
 * Receives aliases and ID mappings from Experience Cloud customers and partners.
 * Manages ID synchronization within the Experience Cloud.
 * Supports ID synchronization with different third-parties across the ad tech ecosystem.

-## Identity Service requirements
+## Experience Cloud Identity Service requirements

 Your solution and other Adobe code libraries must meet [certain requirements](/help/reference/requirements.md) before you can use Identity Service.

-* [Cookies and the Experience Cloud Identity Service](cookies.md): Identity Service uses your organization ID, the Experience Cloud AMCV cookie, and a demdex cookie to create and store unique, persistent identifiers for your site visitors.
+* [Cookies and the Experience Cloud Identity Service](cookies.md): Experience Cloud Identity Service Identity Service uses your organization ID, the Experience Cloud AMCV cookie, and a demdex cookie to create and store unique, persistent identifiers for your site visitors.
 These cookies let Identity Service track visitors across your different domains and enable data sharing among different Experience Cloud solutions.
 * [How the Experience Cloud Identity Service requests and sets IDs](id-request.md): An overview of the ID request and response process.
 These examples cover ID assignment on individual sites, across different sites, and for sites managed by different Experience Cloud customers with their own organization IDs.
 * [Understanding ID synchronization and match rates](match-rates.md): An overview of ID synchronization processes and match rates in the Experience Cloud Identity Service, including Adobe Media Optimizer and Identity Service.